The last of its kind

-When Harry Burgess died the vessel passed to his son, Captain (Dick) Burgess as operator.
-In 1988 it was restored and took park in the nation’s celebrations on Sydney Harbor.
+On Harry Burgess' death, the vessel passed to his son, Captain (Dick) Burgess as operator.
+In 1988 it was restored and took park in the nation’s celebrations on Sydney Harbour.
 She eventually fell into disrepair and the Devonport City Council purchased and restored the vessel that is now a working representation of the maritime heritage of both Devonport and Bass Strait.

 The ship is moored at Reg Hope Park, East Devonport and there are two hour public sailings on Sundays, contact the Bass Strait Maritime Centre for bookings.